 Lead nurturing: turn your stalled prospects into sales opportunities

-The reality is that many leads stall.
-Not because they’re bad, but probably because your team stops talking to them.
+Not because they are bad, but probably because your team stops talking to them.

 Most companies delegate nurture to generic marketing comms that could be sent to anyone.
-Operators treat it like a high-intent sales sequence.

-Every stalled lead has already cost you money to acquire, the only way to protect that investment is to move them closer to a decision with every touch.
-That means relevant messaging, timed to their situation, delivered by the right channel.
+The only way to protect that investment is to move them closer to a decision with every touch.

 5 lead nurturing actions to start implementing ASAP